Our application deadline is April 1st

 On this page, you will find more information about the entry requirements for our bachelor programme.
 Each application is a viewed holistically and carefully examined by the Admissions Board.

-To be able to participate in the small-scale education, a good command of English is essential.
-You therefore have to prove your proficiency in English in your application.
+To be able to participate in small-scale education, a good command of English is essential.
+You therefore must prove your proficiency in English in your application.

 You meet our English language requirements when: